ACS330-Collaborative-Robotics/Multi-Robot-Collaboration/readme.md

 `sudo chmod 666 /dev/ttyUSB0` (worked on laptop)
 OR:
 `sudo chmod 777 /dev/ttyUSB0` (worked on Ubuntu)
-Note: LIDAR does not appear to work through extension cable
+Note: LIDAR does not appear to work through an extension cable

 Then:
 `roslaunch rplidar_ros rplidar.launch`